-- 13.1 After taking account of the requisite arrangements outlined in section 3 of these regulations, the payment of all salaries, wages and other emoluments to all employees or former employees of the Council shall be made by the Chief Executive who shall approve the method of payroll preparation and payment and the form of documents used and records maintained. - 13.2 Each Chief Officer shall, as regards employees in their department, notify the Chief Executive as soon as possible and in the form prescribed by them of all matters affecting the payment of such emoluments, in particular: - a) appointments, resignations, dismissals, suspensions, secondments and transfers; - b) absence from duty for sickness or other reason apart from approved leave; - c) changes in remuneration other than normal increments and pay awards and agreements of general application; - d) information necessary to maintain records of service for superannuation, income tax and national insurance, and of a like nature. - 13.3 Appointments of all employees shall be made in accordance with the regulations of the Council and the approved establishments, grades and rates of pay. - 13.4 Each Chief Officer shall ensure that adequate records of all time worked are maintained in respect of all employees and that the terms and conditions of the work specifications are adhered to.
-The following procedures shall be observed in connection with the preparation, allocation and certification of attendance sheets: - a) attendance sheets shall be prepared, from the details held in each operational area, and be authorised by the Chief Officer of the directorate or by any Officers authorised by them, in manuscript and in the authorised Officers own name, - b) attendance sheets shall include a record of all employees in that department, and provide a record of the hours worked by each employee along with leave, overtime and sickness details, - c) operational managers are required to maintain such records as may be required by the Chief Officer of the directorate concerned, in order that the accuracy of the hours claimed may be ensured. - 13.5 The names of Officers authorised to sign time records or other pay documents shall be periodically sent to the Deputy Chief Executive and the Chief Executive together with specimen signatures.
+- 13.1 After taking account of the requisite arrangements outlined in section 3 of these rules, the payment of all salaries, wages and other emoluments to all employees or former employees of the Council shall be made by the Executive Director, in conjunction with the Chief Executive, who shall approve the method of payroll preparation and payment and the form of documents used and records maintained. - 13.2 Each Chief Officer shall, as regards employees in their department, notify the Executive Director, the Deputy Chief Executive and the Chief Executive (for the Payroll, Human Resources and Finance Services teams who hold establishment records and budgets and make payments) as soon as possible and in the form prescribed by them of all matters affecting the payment of such emoluments, in particular: - a) appointments, resignations, dismissals, suspensions, secondments and transfers; - b) absence from duty for sickness or other reason apart from approved leave; - c) changes in remuneration other than normal increments and pay awards and agreements of general application; - d) information necessary to maintain records of service for superannuation, income tax and national insurance, and of a like nature. - 13.3 Appointments of all employees shall be made in accordance with the policies and regulations of the Council and the approved establishments, grades and rates of pay. - 13.4 Each Chief Officer shall ensure that adequate records of all time worked are maintained in respect of all employees and that the terms and conditions of the work specifications are adhered to.
+The following procedures shall be observed in connection with the preparation, allocation and certification of attendance sheets: - a) attendance sheets shall be prepared, from the details held in each operational area, and be authorised by the Chief Officer of the directorate or by any Officers authorised by them, in manuscript and in the authorised Officers own name,

+- b) attendance sheets shall include a record of all employees in that department, and provide a record of the hours worked by each employee along with leave, overtime and sickness details, - c) operational managers are required to maintain such records as may be required by the Chief Officer of the directorate concerned, in order that the accuracy of the hours claimed may be ensured. - 13.5 The names of Officers authorised to sign time records or other pay documents shall be periodically sent to the Deputy Chief Executive and the Chief Executive together with specimen signatures.
 All amendments to the list of such names shall be notified to the Deputy Chief Executive and the Chief Executive in writing. - 13.6 Attendance sheets and other payroll data shall be forwarded to the Chief Executive to comply with such deadlines as may be required.

-14. COUNCIL PROPERTIES
+14. COUNCIL ASSETS AND PROPERTIES